The Best Place to Go Ice Climbing in New Zealand. Wye Creek Ice Climbing!

 Time of Year: July and August.
 Outside of these months the ice may not be formed well enough to warrant a trip and could be a waste if you've travelled many miles.
 If you are local or around for the winter by all means go earlier and later in the season to try your luck.

 Flights: You can fly directly to Queenstown which can be expensive (but saves time) or fly to Christchurch and drive (6 hours or so) which wastes a day but is cheaper.
-As usual, when booking flights, clear your browser's cookies each time you check online as the price creeps up!
+As usual, when booking flights, clear your browser's cookies each time you check online as the price creeps up otherwise!

 Accommodation: When not on the trip, stay at the YHA Lakefront hostel which is the nicest hostel in town.
 There’s a drying room for gear, plenty of space, and modern facilities.
 Prices start from $32 NZD per night for shared dorms.